DNS Lookup Tool

 - The root nameserver identifies the TLD server responsible for providing information about the requested domain.
 The root server tells the recursive resolver which TLD server it has to go to.

 - The recursive resolver then goes to the specified TLD server.
-The TLD server then directs it to the correct authoritative server that provides the requested domain's IP address.
+The TLD server then directs it to the correct authoritative server that provides the requested DNS records.

 To learn about the various servers that play a part in the DNS process, you can check out this blog.